backdrop-contrib/linkchecker/README.md

 If links are broken they appear under Reports -> Broken links.

-If not, make sure cron is configured and running properly on your Drupal installation.
+If not, make sure cron is configured and running properly on your Backdrop installation.
 The Link checker module also logs somewhat useful info about it's activity under Reports -> Recent log messages.

 Required: